-- Safety (including COVID-19 procedures) page 8
+- Safety page 7

+- State Standards page 4

-- Lunch policies page 10
+- Lunch policies page 9

-- Extra adults/chaperones page 10
+- Extra adults/chaperones page 9

-- Severe weather page 11
+- Severe weather page 9

 A Little About Us

 In 2016, the Harley Langdale, Jr. Foundation and the GMA partnered together for a common goal: to increase children's connection between their daily lives and agriculture and natural resources.
 The generous contribution of the Harley Langdale, Jr. Foundation provided support for the creation of Destination Ag.